Jeff-Russ/ror-guides/rails-database.md

 The analogy of a database to a spreadsheet is helpful but incomplete.
 First the helpful part; If one were to arrange a spreadsheet as if it was a true database you would start with a horizontal row atop the spreadsheet with each cell labeling what kind of data goes below it in each column, i.e. first-name, last-name, address, etc.

-In a real database, each cell in the __column__ below the labling cell is if a particular data type, i.e. integer, string, etc) and only that type.
+In a real database, each cell in the __column__ below the labeling cell is if a particular data type, i.e. integer, string, etc) and only that type.

 Each __row__ refers to a different real-life object (person, product, etc) and is also sometimes (incorrectly, some say) called a __record__.

 The intersection of a row and a column is called a __field__ in databases.
 This entire structure is equivalent of a real database __table__.
 Typically a
 application has only one __database__ with many __tables__.

-What make Relational Databases Management System distict from spreadsheets is the __relational__ part.
+What make Relational Databases Management System distinct from spreadsheets is the __relational__ part.
 In a RDMS, one real live entity might have it's details
-listed in mulitiple tables which are linked together with __foreign keys__.
+listed in multiple tables which are linked together with __foreign keys__.
 We'll see more about foreign keys later but just know they provide a way of linking a row of data in one table to another.
 For example, we may have a table for contact info on people and another on medical history.
 A single patient has their data in multiple tables but within the tables cells there are references to other table rows in in order to link them together.
-This is helpful for organizing your database into smaller pieces rather than just having one big, unweildy table.
+This is helpful for organizing your database into smaller pieces rather than just having one big, unwieldy table.

 Another thing that makes spreadsheets and RDMS different is __indexes__.
 An index on a RDMS table allows for rapid lookup of a record.
 In spreadsheets you are just looking things up with your own eyes but in a real database, lookups are often done in software and need to be blazing fast!
 ________________________________________________________________________________